 March 4 - 26, 2017

 Buckle up.
 It’s going to be a bumpy ride.
 Li’l Bit takes us on a no holds barred trip back in time to her adolescence in 1960s Maryland and her complicated relationship with an older man.
 A deeply compassionate look at how we are shaped by the people who hurt us, How I Learned to Drive masterfully veers in and out of personal memory and deftly traverses comedy, drama and farce.
 CPH Artistic Director Laura Kepley steers Paula Vogel’s Pulitzer Prize-winning contemporary masterpiece.

 April 1 - 23, 2017

 Ex-cop Walter "Pops" Washington is NOT one to let things go.
 NOT the memory of his recently deceased wife.
 NOT the racially-charged lawsuit he filed years ago against the NYPD.
 And most definitely NOT the impressive rent-controlled apartment he shares with his parolee son and colorful surrogate family.
 But, eviction notices and ultimatums are piling up, and Pops is caught between losing his honor and losing his home.
 Bringing together the poetic and the profane, this 2015 Pulitzer Prize winner is an exuberant and darkly comic tale of truth, family, and pride.

 April 15 - May 14, 2017

 When an overworked mother and her teenage daughter magically swap bodies, they have just one day to put things right again before mom’s big wedding.
-Freaky Friday, a new musical comedy based on the celebrated novel by Mary Rodgers and hit Disney films, is a hilarious, contemporary update of an American classic in which a mother and daughter really see what it is to be a family and experience first-hand each other’s lives, if only for a day.
+Freaky Friday, a new musical comedy based on the celebrated novel by Mary Rodgers and hit Disney films, is a hilarious, contemporary update of an American classic in which a mother and daughter really see what it is to be a family and experience each other’s lives first-hand, if only for a day.

 The Allen, Helen and Outcalt theatres are located at Playhouse Square